awiechert/Fennec/README.md

 This is an unfinished application.
 Use with caution.

-Project is authored by Dr. Alexander Wiechert (awiechert3@gatech.edu) and Dr. Austin Ladshaw (aladshaw3@gatech.edu).
-Please contact Dr. Wiechert or Dr. Ladshaw for any questions regarding the software.
+Project is authored by Dr. Alexander Wiechert (awiechert3@gatech.edu) and Dr. Austin Ladshaw with support from Dr. Costas Tsouris and Professor Sotira Yiacoumi (sotira.yiacoumi@ce.gatech.edu).
+Please contact Dr. Wiechert or Professor Yiacoumi for any questions regarding the software.

 To cite this application, you may use the following citation format:

-Wiechert A.I., Ladshaw, A.P., "FENNEC - Fallout Estimated Numerically from Nuclear Events in Cities," <Version #>, https://github.com/awiechert/FENNEC, Accessed on (Month) (Day), (Year).
+Wiechert A.I., Ladshaw, A.P., Tsouris, C., Yiacoumi, S. "FENNEC - Fallout Estimated Numerically from Nuclear Events in Cities," <Version #>, https://github.com/awiechert/FENNEC, Accessed on (Month) (Day), (Year).

 "Fork fennec" to create a new MOOSE-based application.